Women granted the right to vote

 Ibtihaj Muhammad wins Bronze Medal at 2016 Summer Olympic Games

-Ibtihaj Muhammad, a sabre fencer, won the bronze medal as part of Team USA in the Team Sabre during the 2016 Summer Olympic Games in Brazil.
-She became the first female Muslim-American athlete to earn a medal at the Olympics and also the first Muslim American woman to wear a hijab while competing for the United States in the Olympics.
+Muhammad, a sabre fencer, wins the bronze medal as part of Team USA in the Team Sabre during the 2016 Summer Olympic Games in Brazil.
+She becomes the first female Muslim American athlete to earn a medal at the Olympics and also the first Muslim American woman to wear a hijab while competing for the United States in the Olympics.
+Following her historic medal, Muhammad uses her platform to tackle racism and Islamophobia and educate others on making a difference.
+As a woman athlete who is both Black and Muslim, she’s working to remove the barriers, biases and stereotypes that stood in her way.
+In a 2018 Yahoo!
+Sports interview, she said “I can’t sit here as the first Muslim woman to represent the United States at the Olympic Games and be numb on these issues that directly affect me.”

 USWNT player Megan Rapinoe makes an unprecedented statement on international stage